-It is generally the landlord’s responsibility to provide (and pay for) water for the dwelling.
+It is generally the landlord’s responsibility to provide and pay for water for the dwelling.

 G.L. c.186 §22(l) prohibits a landlord from shutting off or refusing water service to occupants on the basis of nonpayment of water usage charges.

-Under the State Sanitary Code, 105 C.M.R. §410.180 (water), §410.190 (hot water), §410.201 (heating fuel)), and §410.354(A)-(C) (electricity and gas), the owner (or landlord) of rental housing is required to provide (and pay for) these essential utilities, unless there are separate meters for each unit and a written rental agreement that provides for payment by the occupant.
+Under the State Sanitary Code, 105 CMR §410.180 (water), §410.190 (hot water), §410.201 (heating fuel), and §410.354(A)-(C) (electricity and gas), the owner or landlord of rental housing is required to provide and pay for these essential utilities, unless there are separate meters for each unit and a written rental agreement that provides for payment by the occupant.

 The Department of Public Utilities has established procedures, 220 C.M.R. §29.00, which allow electric and gas companies to credit tenants and bill owners of residential rental property for past utility service improperly billed to tenant customers.

 Where the landlord has the right to enter, reasonable notice (if possible, by appointment) must be given to the tenant that an entry will be made at a specific and reasonable time.
-If the landlord gives reasonable notice and has the right to enter, but the tenant unreasonably refuses entry, the landlord can seek an “access order” from the housing court.
+If the landlord gives reasonable notice and has the right to enter, but the tenant unreasonably refuses entry, the landlord can seek an “access order” from the Housing Court.

 You may come to court and file an application for a temporary restraining order to require that the landlord provide heat, water, hot water, gas, electric, or other utilities as required by law.
 The court will normally act on such a request the same day it is filed.

 At the earliest possible time, you should ask the other party to agree to “continue” (postpone) the case to a later date, and file your agreement with the court.
-If the other side will not agree, you should file a motion for a postponement and have it heard before the hearing date.
-Otherwise, you may be defaulted and, in the case of a contempt hearing, a capias for your arrest may issue.
+If the other side won’t agree, you should file a motion for a postponement and have it heard before the hearing date.
+Otherwise, you may be defaulted and, in the case of a contempt hearing, a capias (writ) for your arrest may issue.